dannyYassine/DYECameraButton/README.md

 ![](https://github.com/dannyYassine/DYECameraButton/blob/master/gif_hold.gif)

 # Implementation

-In your UIViewController class:
+Add the DYECameraButton in storyboards or programmatically, then in your UIViewController class:

     override func viewDidLoad() {
         super.viewDidLoad()

     // Set the duration